adriens/schemacrawler-plugin-neo4j/README.md

 ## Description

 This is a [schemacrawler](http://schemacrawler.sourceforge.net/ "Schemacrawler Homepage") [plugin](http://schemacrawler.sourceforge.net/plugins.html "Schemacrawler plugins homepage") that dumps database structure (also called schema) into a [neo4j](http://neo4j.com/ "Neo4j homepage") database.
-Once this done, you can view it in neo4j web console, perform CYPHER queries on it and hence allows you to report your database schema the way you want.
+Once this done, you can view it in [neo4j web console](http://neo4j.com/developer/guide-data-visualization/#_product_keylines_neo4j_graph_visualization "Neo4j visualization"), perform [CYPHER](http://neo4j.com/developer/cypher-query-language/#_about_cypher "About CYPHER") queries on it and hence allows you to report your database schema the way you want.

 <a href="https://vimeo.com/97204829" target="_blank"><img src="http://dev.assets.neo4j.com.s3.amazonaws.com/wp-content/uploads/2014/08/VLBCcWS-u6EcWuGxslN9UxCJWIiMNFR5Kv0vFnVqz3KVyvih5n3LF3RgEWpT99V6oTzlpnlvzroac8viV2gm4mOWgvw5IP8HiyZfCbx498ZgEQBX9XgqFumV.png?_ga=1.151612667.310337467.1434158905"
 alt="Screenshot" border="10" /></a>

-You can see these features as an addon not native schemacrawler features.
+You can see these features as an addon to native schemacrawler features.

-## Why ?
+## Why spending time developing this software ?

 Because i find it fun to design a graph database schema to modelize a database schema ;-p